-Expunction in Texas is governed by the Chapter 55 of the Code of Criminal Procedure and several related statutes, which you can read here.
-(Link to statutes).
-It is a rather technical area of the law, so it is important to have an expunction attorney who knows both the law and the practical implications of how the entire process works in Austin and Travis County.
-I am a former Travis County prosecutor, and have helped hundreds of people understand not only how the law is supposed to work, but how it actually works in Austin and Travis County.
+Expunction in Texas is governed by Chapter 55 of the Code of Criminal Procedure and several related statutes.
+It is a rather technical area of the law, so it is important to have an expunction attorney who knows both the law and the practical implications of how the entire process works in Austin.
+Attorney Paul Quinzi is a former Travis County prosecutor who has helped hundreds of people understand how the law works in Travis County.

-AN ORDER OF NONDISCLOSURE is a judge’s order prohibiting law enforcement, government agencies, and private background check companies from revealing your criminal history record to the general public.
-Nondisclosure is available only if you have successfully completed a term of deferred adjudication probation.
-Unlike an expunction/expungement, the information in your criminal record still exists and is retained by the agencies, but it is sealed from the public.
+An order of nondisclosure is a judge’s order prohibiting law enforcement, government agencies, and private background check companies from revealing your criminal history record to the general public.
+Nondisclosure for a felony or misdemeanor is available only if you have successfully completed a term of deferred adjudication probation.
+Unlike an expungement, the information in your criminal record still exists and is retained by the agencies, but it is sealed from the public.

 How do you know if you completed deferred adjudication?
-There are many different legal mechanisms that are called “deferred”.
-Deferred disposition, deferred prosecution, pretrial diversion, pretrial intervention and deferred adjudication are all very different mechanisms with similar sounding names.
+There are many different legal mechanisms that are called “deferred.”
+Deferred disposition, deferred prosecution, pretrial diversion, pretrial intervention, and deferred adjudication are all very different mechanisms with similar sounding names.
 The differences between them, and what those differences mean for your criminal record, are staggering.
-If you are unsure of what kind of disposition you received on your case, contact me.
-I will give you all the help you need to determine what relief you are eligible for or entitled to under the law.
+If you are unsure of what kind of disposition you received on your case, contact our firm.
+We will give you all the help you need to determine what relief you are eligible for or entitled to under the law.

 There are exceptions to nondisclosure orders.
-State licensing and regulatory agencies, schools, hospitals, and state, county, and municipal hiring authorities, for example, still have access to the information even though it is subject to nondisclosure.
-Nondisclosure is not complete expunction/expungement, so make sure you understand the effects and consequences before hiring a lawyer.
-To discuss all the specific exceptions, and to help determine what is best for you, contact me.
+For example, state licensing and regulatory agencies; schools; hospitals; and state, county, and municipal hiring authorities still have access to the information even though it is subject to nondisclosure.
+Nondisclosure is not complete expunction, so make sure you understand the effects and consequences by hiring an experienced lawyer.
+Our top-rated expunction attorney strives to work closely with each and every client to ensure they are fully aware of their options.
+We can help determine what the optimal solution is for your case.